 Theodor Herzl is the father of Political Zionism.
-The following Jerusalem Post articles by Gol Kalev give a taste for Herzl’s continued relevancy to today’s issues:
+The following Jerusalem Post articles by Gol Kalev take a deep look at Herzl, his legacy and his continued relevancy to today’s issues:

 Herzl is mentioned often in other Jerusalem Post articles by Gol Kalev:

 In 1895, Vienna elected an openly antisemitic mayor.
 The emperor and prime minister decided to intervene, refusing to confirm Karl Lueger to office.

 Most Jews celebrated the decision, but one Viennese Jew was not among them.
 Theodor Herzl, the father of political Zionism, wrote at the time, “Many Jews rejoice foolishly about not accepting Lueger as mayor.
 As if antisemitism equals Lueger.
 On the contrary, I believe that the movement against the Jews will only be strengthened.”